 Moreover, while most telepresence robots are not equipped to include VR components for their operators yet, the Ohmni robot has implemented inverse kinematics into its development kit.

-These attributes give the Ohmni telepresence robot an advantage over other telepresence robots, and in terms of pricing it is competitively priced.
-The Ohmni telepresence robot costs around $1,695 USD, while other similar robots can cost upwards of $2,000 USD.
+These attributes give the Ohmni telepresence robot an advantage over other models.
+In terms of pricing, it is competitively priced.
+The Ohmni telepresence robot cost around $2,699, while other similar robots can cost upwards of $4,000 USD.

 Telepresence robots are useful devices that allow people to communicate and explore remote areas from any location with internet access.
 Telepresence robots have many benefits and applications like allowing doctors to check up on patients in hospitals, assisting teachers in schools, letting people check in on their homes when abroad, and allowing museums to let remote experts lead tours.

-While there are many telepresence robots available for use, such as the KUBI Classic Telepresence Robot or the Padbot U1, the Ohmni telepresence robot stands out from the other by offering high quality cameras, mobility, and ease of use for a reasonable price.
+While there are many telepresence robots available for use, such as the KUBI Classic Telepresence Robot or the Padbot U1, the Ohmni telepresence robot stands out from others by offering high-quality cameras, mobility, and ease of use for a reasonable price.